Witiko/scm-at-arqmath3/paper/main.md

     which made it difficult to meaningfully measure the efficiency of our system.
     Therefore, we have not measured and do not report the efficiency of our system.

- [^optimization]: Due to time constraints, we hand-picked the parameter values α = 0.1, β = 0.5, and γ = 5 for our submissions to the ARQMath-3 lab.
+    Due to time constraints, we hand-picked the parameter values α = 0.1, β = 0.5, and γ = 5 for our submissions to the ARQMath-3 lab.
 We report effectiveness for both hand-picked and optimal parameter values, and discuss the robustness of our system to parameter variations.

 # Results {#results}